-You will receive comprehensive training so that you can properly fulfill your duties and responsibilities.
-In addition, there will be on-going review of your work.
+You will receive comprehensive training so that you can adequately fulfill your duties and responsibilities.
+In addition, there will be an on-going review of your work.

-Even if you were an interviewer in a previous Labour Force Survey it is essential that you study this manual thoroughly, since new sections were added and some were revised.
-There are also some sections, which continue to cause "problems" and this manual may help to further clarify these issues.
+Even if you were an Interviewer in a previous Labour Force Survey, it is essential that you study this manual thoroughly, since some sections were revised.
+There are also some sections, which continue to cause "problems," and this manual may help to further clarify these issues.

-You should bring any problems to the attention of the Field Supervisor and if you have doubts at any time during your employment about aspects of your work, CONTACT THE FIELD SUPERVISOR.
+You should bring any problems to the attention of the Field Supervisor, and if you have doubts at any time during your employment about aspects of your work, CONTACT THE FIELD SUPERVISOR.